Luis Arraez Player Props: Marlins vs. White Sox

 Luis Arraez At The Plate

-- Among qualified hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 29th in slugging.
+- Among the qualifying hitters in MLB, he ranks first in batting average, first in on-base percentage, and 28th in slugging.

-- Arraez will look to extend his six-game hitting streak.
-He's batting .500 during his last outings.
+- Arraez is batting .500 during his last outings and is on a seven-game hitting streak.

-- Arraez has an RBI in 21 of 59 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Arraez has driven home a run in 21 games this season (35.0%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.